-I didn’t know what to say, I just stood there silently in the dark looking up at him as his hand seemingly seared it’s print into my hip.
+I didn’t know what to say.
+I just stood there silently in the dark, looking up at Nolan as his hand seemingly seared its print into my hip.
 I didn’t want to speak in case my voice broke whatever spell he was under.
-He put down the sorbet and placed his hand on my other hip.
+Finally, he put down the sorbet and placed his hand on my other hip.

 “Thank you for the ice cream,” he whispered.